jinruiyang/zeroshotdemo/README.md

 Step 2: Pls put your model path to Line497 in demo.py

-Step 3:
+Step 3 :

 $python3 backend_cherry.py

-then in another termianl tab enter:
+then in another termianl tab enter, you can Check backend with terminal:

 curl -d '{"text":"The fox jumped over the fence, and the fence fell down.","models":["MNLI","FEVER"],"labels":["Society", "Health", "Sports"]}' -H 'Content-Type: application/json' -X POST http://localhost:8081/predict

+Step 4:

+Open url http://localhost:8081/ in the browser, then you can play with it!